DHTMLX/docs-spreadsheet/docs/themes/themes.md

 ## Spreadsheet specific styles

-The list of variables specific for the Spreadsheet component includes the following ones:
+The list of variables specific to the Spreadsheet component includes the following:

 - for the **default light** theme and the **light high contrast** skin: